 Overcalling with Suited Connectors – Tips

 For all the reasons already discussed in this article, it can be so tempting to try and overcall with a suited-connector type hand and try to see the flop.
 After all, these hands can be so powerful and you don’t mind taking them up against multiple opponents.
 However, there are a couple of problems with this line of thinking.

 - If you overcall, it is possible another player will attempt to squeeze and steal the pot

-- If you do go to flop, hand ranges aren’t very well defined and then can cause some problems
+- If you do go to the flop, poker hands ranges aren’t very well defined and then can cause some problems